APS Employment Data 30 June 2021

 This data release is a companion to the Australian Public Service Commissioner’s annual State of the Service Report, which draws on a range of information sources, including the annual APS agency and employee surveys to provide a detailed picture of the state of the APS.
-The written analysis normally provided in the June data release will be available in the 2019-20 State of the Service Report.
+Written analysis of the 30 June 2021 employment data will be available in the 2020-21 State of the Service Report.

 The Australian Public Service Employment Database